tamarin-prover/tamarin-prover/examples/thesis-LaraSchmid-evoting/README.md

 This directory contains the Tamarin models of the following thesis:
 [1] Advancing the Formal Foundations for Voting Protocols, Lara Schmid, ETH Zürich, 2020.

-The directory consists of three sub-directories, respectively containing the Tamarin files that model the protocols and the properties of Chapters 3 to Chapter 5 in [1].
+The directory consists of three sub-directories, respectively containing the Tamarin files that model the protocols and the properties of Chapters 3 to 5 in [1].
 All files have been modeled by Lara Schmid and were successfully proved with the Tamarin prover version 1.5.1

 We first describe some notation and other conventions, then we list all the files in each sub-directory, and finally we describe how the protocols can be proven using Tamarin.